-- Water Resistant vs. Waterproof
+- Water-Resistant vs. Waterproof

 - Wind Protection

 The good news is that going with a casual coat generally saves you a good deal of money.
-Two of our top casual picks, The North Face Gotham II and Marmot Fordham, are around $300 yet offer ample warm and weather protection for most people.
+Two of our top casual picks, The North Face McMurdo and Marmot Fordham, are around $300 to $400 yet offer ample warm and weather protection for most people.
 The compromises come in the weight, packability, and range of movement, which matter if you’re climbing mountains but not so much for the morning commute.
 Toward the bottom of our picks are a couple of parkas that fall into the casual/work category with extra durable polyester shells and great toughness in general.
 To help clarify the best uses for each jacket, we list the category in the product specs and in our comparison table.

 Nearly all the jackets on this list have down fill, which is the warmest, lightest, and most compressible type of insulation.
-One jacket—the Patagonia DAS Parka— is made with synthetics, which is heavier and not quite as lofty but does a superior job at insulating when wet.
+A few jackets—including the Columbia Whirlibird IV—are made with synthetic, which is heavier and not quite as lofty but does a superior job at insulating when wet (a plus if temperatures will be near or above freezing).
+It's also cheaper than down, which is why you'll find it inside some of the budget-oriented designs above like the Caterpillar Heavy Insulated Jacket.
 We love both types of insulation and each has its purposes, but down wins out in pure warmth and coziness for winter.

 Warmth is a function of many factors: insulation type and weight, shell fabrics, wind, layering, level of exertion, and how warm or cold you run personally.
 But the two most important factors in determining the warmth of your jacket are fill power and fill weight.

-Unfortunately fill weight isn’t always provided by manufacturers, and particularly for casual pieces.
+Unfortunately, fill weight isn’t always provided by manufacturers, and particularly for casual pieces.
 We’ve done everything within our power to acquire that number—including spending seemingly endless periods of time on hold and explaining that fill weight is different than fill power—and include it in our comparison table when available.
 Around half the jackets on this list provide fill weight, which is more helpful than not.

 Winter jackets don’t have a uniform method of measuring warmth like the EN system for sleeping bags, but there are some good clues.
 As discussed above, make sure to take both fill power and fill weight into account.
 In addition, the shell of the jacket matters, as do the layers underneath.